MicroEJ/docs/SDK6UserGuide/runOnSimulator.rst

 In order to execute an Application on the Simulator, the SDK provides the Gradle ``runOnSimulator`` task.
 The prerequisites of this task are:

-- the property ``applicationMainClass`` must be defined in the ``microej`` configuration block of the Gradle build file of the project.
+- The property ``applicationMainClass`` must be defined in the ``microej`` configuration block of the Gradle build file of the project.
   It must be set to the Full Qualified Name of the Application main class, for example::

    microej {
      applicationMainClass = "com.mycompany.Main"
    }

-- the target VEE Port must be defined.
+- The target VEE Port must be defined.
   Refer to the :ref:`sdk_6_select_veeport` page to know the different ways to provide a VEE Port for a module project.

 Once these prerequisites are fulfilled, the Application can be started with the Simulator with the command line interface::